DNSCrypt/dnscrypt-proxy/README.md

 ### Initial configuration

-1) Modify the `dnscrypt-proxy.toml` configuration file according to your needs.
+1) Modify the [`dnscrypt-proxy.toml`](https://raw.githubusercontent.com/jedisct1/dnscrypt-proxy/master/dnscrypt-proxy/dnscrypt-proxy.toml) configuration file according to your needs.
 2) Make sure that nothing else is already listening to port 53 on your system and run (in a console with elevated privileges on Windows) the `dnscrypt-proxy` application.
 Change your DNS settings to the configured IP address and check that everything works as expected.
 A DNS query for `resolver.00f.net` should return one of the chosen DNS servers instead of your ISP's resolver.
+3) Install as a system service (see below).

 ### Installation as a system service (Windows, Linux, MacOS)